Monica Price, the story of a young woman with multiple disabilities

-Monica has multiple disabilities (cortical blindness, developmental delays, complex partial seizure disorder) and skull deformation due to an occipital encephalocele and Chiari malformation.
-She has a genetic disorder called PKD and hand & arm deformities from Amniotic Band Syndrome.
-Despite this, Monica is a delightful, motivated and affectionate young woman who continues to learn and enjoy life.
+Monica has multiple disabilities (cortical blindness and seizure disorder) and microcephaly due to an occipital encephalocele and Chiari malformation.
+She has a genetic kidney disease called PKD as well as hand and arm deformities from Amniotic Band Syndrome.
+Despite numerous developmental disabilities, Monica is a delightful, motivated and affectionate young lady who continues to learn new skills and novel ways to enjoy life.
 She is an inspiration to all that know her.
 See Monica's Youtube channel.

 Monica was named after her great grandmother Monica Griffin Price.